smart-on-fhir/health-cards-dev-tools/README.md

 # SMART Health Cards Validation SDK

-This project provides a tool to help implementers of the [SMART Health Card Framework](https://smarthealth.cards/) validate the artefacts they produce.
+This project provides a tool to help implementers of the [SMART Health Card Framework](https://smarthealth.cards/) validate the artifacts they produce.
 The package's version number, currently `0.2.0`, matches the [specification version](https://smarthealth.cards/changelog/) the tool validates.

 ## Setup